RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Configuration file
 ------------------

-You can override the default settings of the RPKI Validator by referring to a configuration file when starting the application.
-There is a template available in the /conf directory.
-Uncomment and change any of the lines in this file, save it with a name of your choice and start the application referring to your file using the -c flag.
+You can override the default settings of the RPKI Validator by editing the configuration file.
+If you want to be sure that future upgrades do not override your local changes, you may want to make a local copy of the configuration file and refer to it explicitly using the -c option.

 Usage: